Contaminant standards and animal feed labelling

 - information on the class of animal for which the feed is intended

-- the name, business address and telephone number of manufacturer
+- the name, business address and phone number of manufacturer

-- the name, business address and telephone number of the Australian distributor (if manufactured outside Australia)
+- the name, business address and phone number of the Australian distributor (if manufactured outside Australia)

 - batch number or date of manufacture